golang-templates/seed/README.md

 ```bash
 curl -sSfL https://raw.githubusercontent.com/your_org/repo_name/master/install.sh | sh -s -- -b /usr/local/bin
 ```

+### How can I create a Docker image, deb/rpm/snap package, Homebrew Tap, Scoop App Manifest etc.

+Take a look at GoReleaser [docs](https://goreleaser.com/customization/) as well as [its repo](https://github.com/goreleaser/goreleaser/) how it is dogfooding its functionality.

 ### How can I create a library instead of an application